OlivierLD/ROB/raspberry-sailor/MUX-implementations/NMEA-multiplexer-basic/HOWTO.md

   ```
   sudo apt-get install librxtx-java
   ```
-  - Install required Python modules (if any), like here, for example (for the eInk bonnet)
+  - Install required Python modules (if any), like here, for example (for the e-ink bonnet)
   ```
   sudo pip3 install adafruit-circuitpython-epd
   ```